The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Thus, if we do add support for it, we might need to wrap it in a puppet “feature”—or otherwise ensure that it doesn’t cause problems with basic nagios deployments.

-#1 Updated by Brian Rak almost 3 years ago
+#1 Updated by Brian Rak about 3 years ago

 Wouldn’t this only break things if you were using a nagios version that didn’t support address6, and made use of address6 in your manifests?
 Would just including a note with the address6 field in the documentation be enough?